marnen/coding-guidelines/ruby.markdown

 Note in particular that Java-style lowerCamelCase is never used.

 Also, note that the list above doesn't mention global variables.
-In properly written Ruby code, these are almost never necessary, but one legitimate use for them is to store global configuration values.
+In properly written Ruby code, these are almost never necessary (with the exception of certain Perlisms such as `$_` and the match variables `$1`, `$2`...), but one legitimate use for them is to store global configuration values.
 When they are used this way, I like to give them `$UNDERSCORED_CAPITAL` names, to emphasize their affinity with constants.

 ## Spacing